 College or business school training may be substituted for up to two years of the administrative experience requirement.

 Other equivalent combinations of experience and training will be considered.

-Knowledge of: Contemporary office practices, procedures and techniques; spelling, vocabulary, math and grammar skills; desktop computers and other assigned software and electronic resources including the Intranet and Internet, basic customer service standards and principles; other office resources and equipment including phones and telecommunications systems, fax machines, copy machines, TTY devices; the administrative requirements associated with delivering academic programs and services in an educational environment.
+Contemporary office practices, procedures and techniques; spelling, vocabulary, math and grammar skills; desktop computers and other assigned software and electronic resources including the Intranet and Internet, basic customer service standards and principles; other office resources and equipment including phones and telecommunications systems, fax machines, copy machines, TTY devices; the administrative requirements associated with delivering academic programs and services in an educational environment.

-Ability to: Develop and maintain effective working relationships while also maintaining an appropriate level of confidentiality; maintain a reliable and dependable attendance record; provide effective and responsive service to department staff, faculty, students and the public; perform all assigned tasks efficiently and accurately; create and maintain accurate records; possess and demonstrate the required level of proficiency in desktop computers and other assigned software or electronic resources, including the Intranet and Internet, as assigned; learn and utilize Banner or other information systems and databases; create and maintain accurate and up-to-date records.
+Develop and maintain effective working relationships while also maintaining an appropriate level of confidentiality; maintain a reliable and dependable attendance record; provide effective and responsive service to department staff, faculty, students and the public; perform all assigned tasks efficiently and accurately; create and maintain accurate records; possess and demonstrate the required level of proficiency in desktop computers and other assigned software or electronic resources, including the Intranet and Internet, as assigned; learn and utilize Banner or other information systems and databases; create and maintain accurate and up-to-date records.